 Incomplete or missing information could result in the denial of your claim.
 Having a disability lawyer review your claim will help make sure it contains all the required information and reduce your risk of denial.
 If your claim has been denied, your lawyer will be able to review all the pertinent information and increase your chances of approval upon appeal.

-Have You Been Unfairly Denied Long-Term Disability Benefits?
+Have You Been Unfairly Denied Long-Term Disability (LTD) Benefits?

-If your claim has been denied, it does not mean that you do not have a legitimate claim.
+If you are facing an insurance claim denial, it does not mean that you do not have a legitimate claim.
 Some long-term disability claims are unfairly denied, for a variety of reasons.
 Ultimately, insurers are looking to make profits, and denying benefits keeps money in the company coffers.

 If you believe that your claim was denied without a valid reason, contact a long-term disability lawyer to get the benefits you deserve.